tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 The most striking feature of the gardens is the collection of 18 Singapore Supertrees in Bay South.
 These towering vertical gardens range from about 25 to 50 meters in height and are arranged in clusters, with the main Supertree Grove forming the centerpiece.
 Each Supertree is a steel “trunk” wrapped in planting panels that support thousands of plants, including ferns, orchids, bromeliads, and tropical climbers.

 During the day, the Supertrees provide welcome shade from the equatorial sun and act as shady vertical parks.
 At night they transform into illuminated “trees of light” during the popular Garden Rhapsody show, where thousands of LEDs and spotlights are choreographed to music.
-From the ground, visitors look up into a glowing canopy; from the OCBC Skyway – a suspended walkway connecting two of the taller Supertrees – you can stroll 22 meters above ground with sweeping views of Marina Bay Sands and the Singapore skyline.
+From the ground, visitors look up into a glowing canopy; from the OCBC Skyway, a suspended walkway connecting two of the taller Supertrees, you can stroll above the gardens with sweeping views of Marina Bay and the city skyline.

 Singapore Super Trees & the Cloud Forest Conservatory

-The Supertrees sit outside in the gardens, but they visually frame and support the experience of the two cooled conservatories nearby: the Cloud Forest and the Flower Dome.
-Many visitors start with the Supertree Grove at ground level and then move indoors to explore the contrasting climates recreated under glass.
+The Supertrees sit outside in the gardens, but they visually frame and support the experience of the nearby Cloud Forest and Flower Dome.
+Many visitors begin at the Supertree Grove and then move indoors to experience the contrasting climates recreated under glass.

-The Cloud Forest Conservatory is a cool, mist-shrouded dome that recreates the rare environment of tropical cloud forests found at higher elevations in Southeast Asia, Central and South America, and Africa.
-At its heart stands a 35-meter-tall man-made “mountain” completely wrapped in lush vegetation, mosses, and epiphytes.
+The Cloud Forest Conservatory is a cool, mist-shrouded dome designed to recreate the rare environment of tropical cloud forests found at higher elevations.
+At its center stands a tall man-made mountain wrapped in lush vegetation, mosses, epiphytes, and dramatic planting displays.

 Cooling, Water, and Energy Efficiency

-Like the Supertrees, the Cloud Forest is also a showcase of sustainable design.
-The cooled conservatory uses high-performance glass, shading devices, and a sophisticated cooling system that chills only the lower occupied zones rather than the entire air volume.
-Part of the excess heat is exhausted through the nearby Supertrees.
-Rainwater collected from the conservatory roof is filtrated and reused for irrigation and waterfall circulation, creating a closed loop that keeps water and energy use in check.
+Like the Supertrees, the Cloud Forest is a showcase of sustainable engineering.
+The conservatory uses high-performance glass, shading devices, and targeted cooling systems that focus on the lower occupied zones rather than the entire air volume.
+Part of the excess heat is vented through the nearby Supertrees, while collected rainwater is filtered and reused for irrigation and waterfall circulation.

 Singapore Super Trees & the Flower Dome